“This is what owning a home is like,” Ryan says to me.

 A tow truck pulled up behind us.
 Out of nowhere, the exact thing we needed.

 We make sandwiches and share a beer and decide that home ownership is not for us.
-We pull the asphalt chips off of Ryan’s shirt and shorts and legs and arms.
+I pull the asphalt chips off of Ryan’s shirt and shorts and legs and arms.
 We experience doubts about our life choices.

 The shop is Kiteley’s Boat Trailer Repair & Service Center.
-They mostly just fix tires and collect old things.
+They fix tires and collect old things.
 They had us on our way in about 20 minutes.
 So, to Jeff and Carolyn, thank you.
 And to the guy whose boat trailer busted, you are now officially among our Guardian Angels.
 Dayenu!